 Cargo is a significant source of revenue for Turkish Airlines.
 Can you tell us a little about that?

-As a prominent subsidiary of Turkish Airlines, Turkish Cargo uses the extensive passenger fleet of Turkish Airlines to carry cargo to 300 destinations that the global carrier currently serves.
-Apart from this fleet, Turkish Cargo has also 15 dedicated cargo aircrafts, which offer dedicated cargo flights to 73 destinations around the world.
+As a prominent subsidiary of Turkish Airlines, Turkish Cargo uses the extensive passenger fleet of Turkish Airlines to carry cargo to 304 destinations that the global carrier currently serves.
+Apart from this fleet, Turkish Cargo has also 15 dedicated cargo aircrafts, which offer dedicated cargo flights to 85 destinations around the world.
 Thanks to this wide cargo network, the company carried 1.128.878 tons of cargo in 2017 - an increase of 26,15%, compared to the previous year.
+Additionally, during the January-April 2018, cargo/mail carried increased by 32% and reached 425 thousand tons, thanks to the strong pick up in cargo/mail volume in April of 2018.

 Why does Turkish Airlines use different concepts for its promotional videos and advertisements in different parts of the world?